 Also note the legal standard for public intoxication is somewhat broader than DWI.
 An officer can arrest you for public intoxication without first administering a Breathalyzer or field sobriety tests.
 It basically comes down to whether the officer observes you acting in a manner that they consider potentially dangerous to yourself or others.
 So if you are simply stumbling or appear uncoordinated, that may prompt a public intoxication arrest.

-Speak with a Houston Open Container Violations Attorney Today
+Speak with an Experienced Attorney Today

 While a Class C misdemeanor may not seem like a big deal, it still gives you a criminal record, which can affect your life in many important ways.
 That is why you should always work with an experienced Houston criminal defense lawyer when facing any sort of misdemeanor charge.
 Contact the Law Offices of Tad Nelson & Associates in Houston, Galveston or League City if you need to speak with an attorney today.